monk-io/monk-postgres/postgresql-cluster/README.md

-# Postgresql Master Slave & Monk
+# Postgresql Leader Follower & Monk

-This repository contains Monk.io template to deploy Postgresql Master Slave cluster either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).
+This repository contains Monk.io template to deploy Postgresql Leader Follower cluster either locally or on cloud of your choice (AWS, GCP, Azure, Digital Ocean).

 ## Prerequisites